acorhusic1/monte-carlo-area-calculator/README.md

 # monte-carlo-area-calculator
-Using Monte Carlo approach in order to calculate area of a arbitrary polygon in 2D plane
+Using Monte Carlo approach with Ray Casting algorithm in order to calculate the area of an arbitrary polygon in 2D plane